Ch3lLIST4/CTF-Writeups-2019/picoCTF-2019/The Factory's Secret.md

 ## Problem
 > There appear to be some mysterious glyphs hidden inside this [abandoned factory](https://2019game.picoctf.com/game)...
 I wonder what would happen if you collected them all?

+## Hints
+> Submit your answer in our competition's flag format.
+For example, if you answer was 'hello', you would submit 'picoCTF{hello}' as the flag.

 ## Overview

 Not actually a challenge but it was pretty fun goin through, its a great introduction to CTF in general especially for beginners